telerik/kendo-react-layout/docs/panelbar/api.md

 #### id `String|Number`

 Sets the key of the item so that it is uniquely identified between render passes.
-This option is required.
+This property is required.

 ```jsx
     <PanelBar>